louaibenaissa/internship_usbsize/README.md

-# Advanced Silicone Algeria Internship
+# Advanced Silicon Algeria Internship

 This repository contains code and resources for detecting USB sizes from disoriented camera images using Image Processing techniques and Machine Learning (KNN).